-North Korea follows offer of talks with new projectile launches
+North Korea offers talks then launches more short-range projectiles

 Many of the latest missiles launched by North Korea appear to be new types designed to evade interception by U.S., South Korean and Japanese missile defense systems.

-A Japanese defense ministry official said on Tuesday there was no confirmation of any ballistic missile entering Japan’s territory or exclusive economic zone, adding there was no immediate threat to national security.
+A Japanese defense ministry official said on Tuesday there was no confirmation of any ballistic missile entering Japan’s territory or exclusive economic zone and that there was no immediate threat to national security.

-South Korea was holding a national security council meeting concerning the latest launch, the presidential office said in a statement.
+South Korea expressed “strong concern” over North Korea’s continued short-range launches since May, and checked the overall military and security situation on the peninsula at a national security council meeting called to discuss the latest launch, the presidential office said in a statement.

-Reporting by Joyce Lee, Hyonhee Shin, and Josh Smith in Seoul; additional reporting by Makini Brice in WASHINGTON; Editing by Chris Reese and Paul Tait
+Reporting by Joyce Lee, Hyonhee Shin, and Josh Smith in Seoul; additional reporting by Makini Brice and Idrees Ali in WASHINGTON; Editing by Chris Reese and Paul Tait